-It's been biting you, hasn't it?
-That pernicious little travel bug has been gnawing away at your heartstrings and now you're thinking, "Where can I go?", "What can I do?", "How can I realize my travel dreams?"
-I know, it's really quite painful isn't it?
-But you're stuck.
-You're in college or you've just started a new job or you've got other commitments that bring your dreaming back into reality with a heavy bump.
+It’s been biting you, hasn’t it?
+That relentless little travel bug has been gnawing away at your heartstrings and now you’re thinking, "Where can I go?", "What can I do?", "How can I realize my travel dreams?"
+I know, it’s really quite painful isn’t it?
+But you’re stuck.
+You’re in college or you’ve just started a new job or you’ve got other commitments that bring your dreaming back down to reality.

-At almost every point of your life you're going to feel that you should be doing something other than travelling the world.
+At almost every point of your life you’re going to feel that you should be doing something other than travelling the world.
 Ignore those tugging feelings.
-The school to work to retirement blueprint seems like natural progression for everyone.
+The school to work to retirement blueprint seems like the natural progression for everyone.
 Disrupting the conveyor belt of life feels like it could be fatal, but the good news is, there is a pause button.
-It's called a gap year.
-It's up to you when in your life you press that pause button, but here are the five best times to take a gap year in your life.
+It’s called a gap year.
+It's up to you when in your life you press that pause button, but here are the five best times to take a gap year.

 1. Before College

 There are many reasons why bridging high school and college with a gap year is a good idea.
-You've finally reached the age of independence, you're at an age where your curiosity of the world has never been higher and the chance to escape your parents and head off into the sunshine is like someone handing you a million dollar check.
-Luckily enough, there are tons of gap year programs out there that cater specifically to teens wanting to travel!
+You’ve finally reached the age of independence, you’re at a time in life where your curiosity of the world has never been higher and the chance to escape your parents and control your daily schedule is like someone handing you a million dollar check.
+With the benefits of a gap year being so appealing at this age, there are tons of gap year programs out there that cater specifically to young adults wanting to travel!

-You can also use your gap year to add to your college fund by finding work abroad, from farm work in Australia to teaching English in Asia.
-However, unless you've already had plenty of travel experience, heading off to work in a foreign country can be very daunting when you are only fresh out of high school.
-If you have doubts about how you would cope away from home for the first time, then be reassured that this is only the first of many opportunities in your lifetime to take a gap year or career break.
+A gap year before college can also help with the critical decision of what to study, and reinvigorate you for a few more years in a classroom.
+Through a working holiday or work exchange, you can gain critical experiences not taught in a classroom.
+However, unless you’ve already had plenty of travel experience, heading off to work in another country can be very daunting when you’re just graduating high school.
+If you have doubts about how you would cope away from home for the first time, then be reassured that this is only the first of many opportunities in your lifetime to take a gap year.

 2. During College

 Taking a gap year during your college education may seem like an unlikely piece of advice, but those long summer vacations are perfect for travelling the world.
-If you're smart, you'll participate in programs that will simultaneously bolster your resume.
+This is a great time to participate in programs that will simultaneously bolster your resume.

 3. After College

-Education is over, now you have your whole life ahead of you.
-It's a scary prospect, as you are now free to do pretty much whatever you want.
-Snorkel around Panama, discover lost worlds whilst learning Spanish in Venezuela or teach soccer to Ghanaian children.
-The world is your oyster.
-With a degree you can teach English anywhere in the world and you'll now have the time and the maturity to make a difference.
+Formal education is over, now you have your whole life ahead of you.
+This transition from academia to the workforce offers a natural opportunity to take some time off and invest in yourself.
+Now that you’re free to do pretty much whatever you want, why not learn Spanish in Panama, or teach soccer to Ghanaian children?
+The world is your oyster!
+With a degree you can teach English anywhere in the world and you’ll now have the time and the maturity to make a difference.

 The school to work to retirement blueprint seems like natural progression for everyone.
 Disrupting the conveyor belt of life feels like it could be fatal, but the good news is, there is a pause button...